-Schedule of Proposed Main Modifications to the Submission Winchester Local Plan 2020 - 2040 (29th April 2025)
+Schedule of Proposed Main Modifications to the Submission Winchester Local Plan 2020 - 2040 (30th May 2025)

 This schedule sets out the Main Modifications (MMs).
-The majority of these proposed MMs have been included to address comments from statutory agencies/neighbouring Local Planning Authorities.
+The majority of these proposed MMs have been included to address comments from statutory agencies/neighbouring Local Planning Authorities and to address matters that have been raised during the examination.